Let’s Talk Life Insurance

 All things being equal, in our view, it is best to buy term insurance (because it’s inexpensive) and “invest the rest.”
 Too often, though, savers don’t have the discipline to do this.

-Bottom line, insurance is a big part of financial planning.
+Bottom line, insurance is a big part of Wealth Management.
 We not only want to include your insurance information in your financial plan, but we are also willing to objectively review any coverages you have.
 We do not sell insurance and have no financial incentive to push you toward any specific insurance product.
 If insurance has been on your mind, please give us a call.